mkobetic/okapi/README.md

 Status
 ======

-* libcrypto implementation is under active development hashes, symmetric ciphers, RSA, DSA and DH should be mostly functional
+* libcrypto implementation is under active development hashes, symmetric ciphers, RSA, DSA and DH should be fully functional.
 * mscng implementation has only a sketch of hash implementation currently, may not even compile yet

 TODO